gmbecker/contributing_to_r_lesson/outline.md

 - Patches which bundle enhancements with bug fixes
   - Even when they're related
 - Patches which bundle multiple separable bug fixes
-- Breaking backwards compatibility in anyway way
+- Breaking backwards compatibility in any way
   - Unless you've heard from R-core member that it is desired